anujdas/sidekiq-hierarchy/README.md

 In the background, Sidekiq-hierarchy inserts and decodes two headers:

-- Sidekiq-Jid: the job id of the parent worker, if any
+- Sidekiq-Job: the job id of the parent worker, if any
 - Sidekiq-Workflow: the workflow JID, if tracking is enabled (`workflow: true` in sidekiq_options)

 Even if you are not using Faraday, adding these headers should be easy with your network library of choice.